 - Chat with other people through online games, BBM (Blackberry Messenger), game consoles, webcams, social networks and tools like Whatsapp.

-Click here to read a more detailed guide to the social networks your child uses.
+A more detailed guide to the social networks your child uses can be found on the Net Aware website: www.net-aware.org.uk

 What are the risks that my child could face?